react-navigation/react-navigation.github.io/versioned_docs/version-8.x/web-support.md

 1. [**Native Stack Navigator**](stack-navigator.md)

    Native Stack Navigator uses the platform's primitives to handle animations and gestures on native platforms.

-However, animations and gestures are not supported on the web.
+   On the Web, animations and gestures are not supported.

 2. [**Stack Navigator**](stack-navigator.md)

    Stack Navigator uses [`react-native-gesture-handler`](https://docs.swmansion.com/react-native-gesture-handler/) to handle swipe gestures on native platforms.
-However, gestures are not supported on the web.

-   In addition, screen transitions are disabled by default on the web.
-You can enable them by setting `animationEnabled: true` in the navigator's options.
+   Screen transition animations are disabled by default on the web.
+You can enable them by using the [`animation`](stack-navigator.md#animations) option.
+Gestures are not supported on the web.

 3. [**Drawer Navigator**](drawer-navigator.md)

    Drawer Navigator uses [`react-native-gesture-handler`](https://docs.swmansion.com/react-native-gesture-handler/) to handle swipe gestures and [`react-native-reanimated`](https://docs.swmansion.com/react-native-reanimated/) for animations on native platforms.

-However, gestures are not supported on the web, and animations are handled using CSS transitions.
+   On the Web, the animations are handled using CSS transitions instead, and gestures are not supported.

-In addition, navigators render hyperlinks on the web when possible, such as in the drawer sidebar, tab bar, stack navigator's back button, etc.
+In addition, navigators render hyperlinks on the web when possible, such as in the drawer sidebar, tab bar, stack navigator's back button, etc. to provide the expected behavior on the web.

 Since `react-native-gesture-handler` and `react-native-reanimated` are not used on the web, avoid importing them in your own code to reduce the bundle size unless you need them for your components.
 You can use `.native.js` or `.native.ts` extensions for code specific to native platforms.